alicevillar/BasicCalculator/README.md

 This is a personal project constaining four versions of a basic calculator.
 It aims to present different approaches to perform the four basic arithmetic operations: addition, subtraction, multiplication and division, depending upon the user input.
 Next, I describe each version.

-## BasicCalculator Version 1A.py
+## VERSION 1 -> BasicCalculator 1A.py

-* Features:
-- User chooses the desired operation.
-Only two numbers are taken from user for the four basic arithmetic operations.
+In this versions, user is asked to choose the desired operation and only two numbers are taken to perform the four basic arithmetic operations.
+User can also choose to see the history of previous calculations.

-- basic arithmetic operations of addition, subtraction, multiplication, and division of two numbers that user inputs.
-- history of previous calculations.
+### Approach:

+#####   Part 1: Functions
+    1 -  Function to add two numbers
+    2 -  Function to subtract two numbers
+    3 -  Function to divide two numbers
+    4 -  Function to multiply two numbers
+    5 -  Function to store results and see previous calculations

+ #####   Part 2: Interacting with user
+    1 -  Infinite loop which will end with the break statement 2 -  Taking input from user

-## BasicCalculator Version 1B.py
+## VERSION 2 -> BasicCalculator 1B.py

-This is the refactored version of BasicCalculator 1A.
+This is the refactored version of Basic Calculator 1A.

-## BasicCalculator Version 2A.py
+## VERSION 3 -> BasicCalculator Version 2A.py

-This is an upgraded version with the possibility to perform basic arithmetic operations with multiple numbers.
+This is an upgraded version with two new features: a) possibility to perform basic arithmetic operations with multiple numbers; b) history of previous calculations with date and time.

-* Features:
-- basic arithmetic operations of addition, subtraction, multiplication, and division of two numbers that user inputs.
-- possibility to make operations with multiple numbers.
-- history of previous calculations with date and time

-## BasicCalculator_2B.py
+## VERSION 3 -> BasicCalculator 2B.py

 This last version in a calculator in Python using Tkinter to build an interface.
 The code is divided in two parts:

-###   Part 1: Functions
+####   Part 1: Functions
     1 -  Update mathematical expressions when user presses a button 2 -  Evaluate the final expression using Try/Except for error handling 3 -  Clear up the content in the Text Box

-###   Part 2: Driver code
+####   Part 2: Driver code
     1 - Creating GUI window and setting configuration 2 - Instanciating class StringVar to construct a string variable 3 - Creating an entry box to show the mathematical expressions